Remember ‘crazy Samsung’?

 Why?
 Probably so you’re forced to adopt Samsung’s own software.
 Even if you refuse to be held hostage to a slightly rubbish messaging app, this feature is said to only use up a maximum of 1% battery life for every hour your S7 is turned on and that claim bore out during our testing.

 As you’d expect, the Galaxy S7 also comes rocking an updated processor.
-In Singapore, we’re getting the version with Samsung’s own Exynos 8890 and 4GB RAM.
+In the Middle East, we’re getting the version with Samsung’s own Exynos 8890 and 4GB RAM.
 That’s an update on last year’s Exynos 7420 and 3GB RAM combo, and a different arrangement from the Snapdragon 820 processor and 4GB RAM that’s going to be available in the US and China.

 Having not tested the different version of the S7, I can’t tell you if there’s a difference between the two chips.
 What I can say is that the Exynos 8890 is fast.
 I’m talking ‘make the Kessel Run in less than 12 parsecs’ fast.

 Now I tend to spend my commutes firing off a string of messages across Gmail, Slack and WhatsApp, like some kind of Poundland Gordon Gecko.
-That means I’m usually juggling a lot of notifications at once – but not once did that place a huge amount of strain on the S7.
+That means I’m usually juggling a lot of notifications at once – but that doesn't place a huge amount of strain on the S7.

 Being fast is one thing, but more than one recent flagship phone has traded speed for coolness and ended up hotter than a habanero when doing anything remotely taxing.
 In order to see if the S7 would overheat in such circumstances, we spent half an hour with the graphically supreme Asphalt 8.
 No problem.